hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 independently.
 The CP data structures differ from the other Hazelcast data structures in two aspects.
 First, an internal commit is performed on the METADATA CP group every time you fetch a proxy from this interface.
 Hence, callers should cache returned proxy objects.
-Second, if you call `DistributedObject.destroy()` on a CP data structure proxy, that data structure is terminated on the underlying CP group and cannot be reinitialized until the CP group is force-destroyed.
+Second, if you call `DistributedObject.destroy()` on a CP data structure proxy, that data structure is terminated on the underlying CP group, and cannot be reinitialized until the CP group is force-destroyed.
 For this reason, please make sure that you are completely done with a CP data structure before destroying its proxy.

 #### 8.4.11.1.
 Using Atomic Long